LUCIT-Systems-and-Development/unicorn-binance-websocket-api/.github/ISSUE_TEMPLATE/bug_report.md

 #### UNICORN Binance WebSocket API Version?
 ```
-Did you upgrade to the latest version with `pip install unicorn-binance-websocket-api --upgrade`?
+Did you upgrade to the latest release version with `pip install unicorn-binance-websocket-api --upgrade`?
 ```

 #### Description of your issue